Deriving motivic coactions and single-valued maps at genus zero from zeta generators: Overview of results

-There are three main steps in our proof of Lemma \ref{lem:DIcon} (equation (\ref{keyeq}), above): \begin{itemize} \item[(i)] The left-hand side of (\ref{keyeq}) is manifestly constant with respect to the variables $z_i$.
+There are three main steps in our proof of equation (\ref{keyeq}) (i.e.\ Lemma \ref{lem:DIcon} which is the principal work required to prove Theorem \ref{thm:main}): \begin{itemize} \item[(i)] The left-hand side of (\ref{keyeq}) is manifestly constant with respect to the variables $z_i$.
 Whereas the individual series $\GG^\dR_k$ and $Z^\dR_\ell$ appearing on the right-hand side do depend on $z_2,\ldots,z_n$.
 Our first step, Lemma \ref{lem:YeY}, is to prove that the right-hand side of (\ref{keyeq}) is in fact independent of the variables $z_i$. \item[(ii)] Not only is the right-hand side of (\ref{keyeq}) independent of $z_i$, we also show that it can be written in terms of Drinfeld associators.
 In Lemma \ref{lem:bigphiprod} we show that the right-hand side of \eqref{keyeq} may be written as

 where the Drinfeld associators, $\Phi^{(r)} = \Phi^\dR(E_0^{(r)}, E_1^{(r)})$, are given in terms of certain sums, $E^{(r)}_0$ and $E^{(r)}_1$, of the braid generators $e_{i,j}$, specified in \eqref{eq:E0E1} below.
 These particular combinations arise due to the braid action on MPLs, which is reviewed in Section \ref{sec:4.2}. \item[(iii)] Finally, we show in Lemma \ref{lem:DIcon} that \eqref{simpkey} does indeed equal $(\MM^\dR)^{-1} e_{1,\ell} \MM^\dR$.
 This requires a number of results about Drinfeld associators, that we prove in Sections \ref{sec:5.1} and \ref{sec:6.1}.
 The proof of Theorem \ref{thm:main} then follows in Section \ref{sec:6.2}. \end{itemize}